 And lastly, don't be afraid to negotiate or ask for discounts.
 Depending on the season and demand, you may be able to negotiate lower prices for your wedding photos — especially if you receive lower, more reasonable cost estimates from other wedding photographers.

-For more hiring tips, check out our tips for smart hiring.
+For more hiring advice, check out our tips for smart hiring.

 Hiring a photographer is a big step when planning your wedding.
-Now that you know all of those costs involved, start your search on Thumbtack and contact the top wedding photographers in your area.
+Now that you understand how wedding photography prices work, start your search on Thumbtack.
+Contact the top wedding photographers in your area today.